PinkDiamond1/wallet-official/doc/build-osx.md

 Running
 -------

-Title Network is now available at `./src/titled`
+Bitcoin Clashic is now available at `./src/titled`

 Before running, it's recommended you create an RPC configuration file.